 5.3 Copy/paste employee data

 Once all the data has been filled out, clear the SmartArt dialog text box, copy and paste the data in the text box as employee data.
-Unwanted information in the template can be excluded by hiding the column before copying the data.
+Unwanted information can be excluded by hiding the column before copying the data.

 5.4 Style employee data